hmayrazulq/humayrazulqarnain/README.md

 Hi!
 I'm Humayra' binti Zulqarnain and I'm currently studying in my Bachelor of Computer Science (Data Engineering) with Honours degree.
+I am eager to learn about new things especially regarding SQL, new programming languages, AI, or anything related to computer science majors!

 ---